-DSC Learning Commons recognizes that social media tools are becoming an important element of promoting communication internally and externally.
-While this creates new opportunities for communication and collaboration, it also creates new responsibilities for DSC Learning Commons employees.
-The purpose of these guidelines is to establish standards and expectations regarding use of social media for the DSC Learning Commons.
+DSC Academic Support Center recognizes that social media tools are becoming an important element of promoting communication internally and externally.
+While this creates new opportunities for communication and collaboration, it also creates new responsibilities for DSC Academic Support Center employees.
+The purpose of these guidelines is to establish standards and expectations regarding use of social media for the DSC Academic Support Center.

-The goal is to broaden awareness of the Learning Commons on and off campus, enriching the bond between administration, faculty, staff, students (past, present and future), and patrons.
-Social media will make Learning Commons patrons aware of the services of the Academic Support Center, Library, and Writing Center, along with print and virtual resources.
+The goal is to broaden awareness of the Academic Support Center on and off campus, enriching the bond between administration, faculty, staff, students (past, present and future), and patrons.
+Social media will make patrons aware of the services of the Academic Support Center, Library, and Writing Center, along with print and virtual resources.

 All content posted should be free of copyright and protection restrictions.

 Social media administrators will follow the applicable federal requirements, such as FERPA, HIPAA, and NAIA regulations.